AllenInstitute/openscope_databook/README.md

 - Analysis of functional connectivity.

 ### Chapter 5: Replicating figures
-- Example notebook from past projects
+- Example notebooks from past projects
 - Guidelines for reproducible figures from NWB files